 As all businesses begin to open up, law practices are facing unique challenges as they balance employee health concerns, client health concerns, and finding ways to stay profitable in uncertain times.
 Part 1 of our two-part series will tackle many of the tough legal issues lawyers face when deciding how to operate their business during the COVID-19 pandemic.
 Part 2 will provide practical tips, like language to put into client and employee advisories, how to provide clients choices on meeting with you, and more.

-Part 1: Legal Implications for Your Law Practice as the Country Reopens
+Part 1: Legal Implications for Your Law Practice

 Recorded: June 4, 2020